Flood risk management

 • the Environment Agency - main rivers, reservoirs, estuaries and the sea

-• United Utilities - sewerage systems
+• United Utilities - sewerage and some surface water systems

 • the Canal and River Trust

-• businesses, householders and community groups
+• businesses, landowners, householders and community groups

-Our Flood Risk Management Strategy considers measures to help reduce flood risk, from better planning of new development to ensuring emergency responders understand where the greatest risks are.The goal of the strategy is to make sure that flooding is managed effectively and addressed according to the level of risk.
+Our Flood Risk Management Strategy considers measures to help reduce flood risk, from better planning of new developments to ensuring emergency responders understand where the greatest risks are.The goal of the strategy is to make sure that flooding is managed effectively and addressed according to the level of risk.

 The strategy includes: